grayson-arendt/Lunabotics-2024/external/navigation2/nav2_simple_commander/README.md

 ## API

+See its [API Guide Page](https://navigation.ros.org/commander_api/index.html) for additional parameter descriptions.

 The methods provided by the basic navigator are shown below, with inputs and expected returns.
 If a server fails, it may throw an exception or return a `None` object, so please be sure to properly wrap your navigation calls in try/catch and check results for `None` type.

+New as of September 2023: the simple navigator constructor will accept a `namespace` field to support multi-robot applications or namespaced Nav2 launches.

 | Robot Navigator Method            | Description                                                                |
 | --------------------------------- | -------------------------------------------------------------------------- |